Responsible Business Partner

 A culture of compliance

-To engage a broader part of the organisation in compliance-related work, Höegh Autoliners has developed a Compliance Ambassador Program.
-This program aims to promote and implement compliant and ethical behaviour throughout the organisation, especially with respect to competition law, anti-corruption and sanction with the assistance of the Compliance Ambassadors.
+To engage a broader part of the organisation in compliance-related work, Höegh Autoliners has developed gamified compliance training, which is delivered to employees via an app on their phone, and a Compliance Ambassador Program.
+These programs aim to promote and implement compliant and ethical behaviour throughout the organisation, especially with respect to competition law, anti-corruption and sanctions with the assistance of the Compliance Ambassadors.

-The Compliance Ambassadors serve as local resources for compliance-related communication and help coordinate these activities between local offices and the Chief Compliance Officer.
+The Compliance Ambassadors serve as local resources for compliance-related communication and help coordinate these activities between local offices and the legal department.